The Pyramid (film): Plot

 In Egypt, a three-sided pyramid is discovered buried beneath the desert surface by an archaeological team led by Dr. Miles Holden.
 After a remote-controlled rover vehicle sent to map the interior goes offline the team enters the pyramid to recover it.
 They soon become lost and enter a room with an unstable floor that collapses beneath them, injuring Zahir whose leg is crushed and pinned beneath debris.
 Sunni attempts to climb back up but is attacked by an emaciated feline creature and forced to retreat.
 The team leaves Zahir to look for a way out.
 Moments later, Zahir's screams are heard - the team return to find only his severed leg left pinned under the rock.

 Chased through a tunnel by a pack of the creatures, they are rescued by an Egyptian soldier who is then killed by a larger creature.
 The team comes upon a carved mural that depicts passages from the Book of the Dead and its guide to immortality – Anubis's weighing of the heart for access into the afterlife.
 Sunni falls into a pit and is impaled on several spikes before she is set upon by the creatures.
 The team try to rescue her but she succumbs to her injuries and they are forced to retreat.

 The team finds a burial chamber which contains the corpse of a 19th Century explorer along with his journal detailing a possible escape route.
-As Holden examines the map a clawed hand stabs through his chest, tearing out his heart.
+As Holden examines the map, a clawed hand stabs through his chest, tearing out his heart.
 His daughter Nora and cameraman Fitzie flee, but after realizing they're trapped, they return to find Holden still alive tied to a large scale.
 The large creature re-enters the room and Nora identifies it as the Egyptian god Anubis, who weighs Holden's heart to determine his worthiness to enter the afterlife.
 He dies when Anubis eats his heart.

 After Anubis leaves, Nora and Fitzie decipher hieroglyphs in the chamber that indicate the pyramid was constructed to imprison Anubis, who is seeking to reunite with his creator, Osiris.
 They find an air shaft with a ladder left behind by the soldier, but are pursued by Anubis, who kills Fitzie.
 Now alone, Nora is captured by Anubis.
 Tied to an obelisk, she uses a blade hidden in her hand to cut through her bonds.
-Once free, she wounds Anubis, who is then attacked by a horde of the cats.
+Once free, she wounds Anubis, who is then attacked by a horde of cats.
 Nora climbs her way to freedom and collapses just before clearing the pyramid's exit.
 She awakens to find a child playing with her camera.
 Anubis suddenly appears from the dark and lunges at them as the screen cuts to black.